Racing for AMD

 At the time, Sean had never even heard of AMD, so the news was completely shocking to him.
 But knowing he was quite young to be diagnosed with this condition, Sean felt compelled to learn more about AMD and take action to help others.
 After doing some research online, Sean came across the Foundation Fighting Blindness and was immediately impressed by the organization’s work for AMD and other retinal diseases.

-A few years after his initial diagnosis in 2016, Sean decided to create a DIY fundraiser to raise money and awareness for the Foundation by running in the Marine Corps Marathon in Washington D.C. and Arlington, Virginia.
+A few years after his initial diagnosis in 2016, Sean decided to create a Raising Our Sights DIY Fundraiser to raise money and awareness for the Foundation by running in the Marine Corps Marathon in Washington D.C. and Arlington, Virginia.
 Sean reached out to friends and family through emails and shared his diagnosis and his involvement with the Foundation, and the importance of fundraising.

 “I did have some reservations about sharing my diagnosis at first,” says Sean.
 “I wasn’t sure how public I should be about it and didn’t know how people would react.
 But I’ve quickly realized when you get your story out there, it’s an opportunity to educate, and it may even help others to take care of their eyes better, too.”

 Then, in September 2021, Sean completed another DIY fundraiser by participating in a local triathlon near his home in Duxbury, Massachusetts, called the Buzzard’s Bay Triathlon, where he raised over $3,900 for the Foundation.